1997 Sarawak HFMD outbreak: Prognosis

 EV-71 can infect the heart muscles, causing acute viral myocarditis that ultimately leads to acute congestive heart failure, cardiovascular collapse, and death.
 Dual infection with other enteroviruses or adenovirus does not increase the risk of neurological complications.

-Economic effects

 Aftermath

 HFMD outbreaks in Sarawak continued in 3-yearly cycles in 2003, 2006, and 2008/2009 with deaths reported in each of the outbreak.
 EV-71 was seen during the years of the outbreak while Cosackie-A16 virus was seen during the years between the outbreaks.
 As of 2011, EV-71 type B4 and B5 were the most common variant that circulate in Sarawak.
-HFMD cases usually increased between March to June during surveillance of the disease from 1998 to 2005.
+HFMD cases usually increased between March and June during surveillance of the disease from 1998 to 2005.

+On 12 October 2006, statutory notification of HFMD is enforced.
+In 2007, Ministry of Health Malaysia released HFMD management guidelines.
+Under this guideline, two or more HFMD cases reported in a childcare facility should be closed for 10 days from the last case detected and should be thoroughly disinfected.